Magelang, Central Java, Indonesia

 Structurally, Borobudur is a three-tiered scale model of Buddhist cosmology.
 The buried base contains panels that represent Kamadhatu, the Sphere of Desire.
 It’s the second tier that ushers the visitor at the start of their pradaksina.
 It represents Rupadhatu, the Sphere of Form.
 This realm straddles the physical and the spiritual, where the soul is freed from sensuous passions but still fettered by bodily form.

 The panels show scenes of Buddha’s life from birth to his transcendence to Bodhisattvahood (the essence of enlightenment and compassion – a combination of traits that should make a religious leader, regardless of affiliation).
 Other panels offer a glimpse into Javanese daily life at the time, incorporating indigenous flora and fauna in the images.
 Interestingly, most human forms in the carvings are full-bodied.
 Even male figures take on voluptuous forms and possess the gracefulness of an apsara.
-They do not evoke an image of an emaciated ascetic, neither are they endowed with brawn that was required, I assumed, in building this majestic edifice of stone.
+They do not evoke an image of an emaciated ascetic, neither are they endowed with brawn required in building this majestic edifice of stone.
 I would’ve been incredulous about how the ancient Javanese were able to lift and stack these volcanic rocks to build a solid structure that would survive natural and religious-political cataclysms for a millennium if I were not standing on it.

 An image of Buddha’s mother, Queen Maya, can be found among the thousand panels.
 I do not imagine her to be revered by Buddhists as Mary, the mother of Jesus, is by Catholics, but her obscure place in history is enough to hold my fascination.
 Like Mary, Queen Maya is a humanizing aspect in her almost deified son, Siddhartha Gautama.